NateV/Inquisimin-Elm/README.md

 This function describes the steps of the interview.
 First the interview will ask the `askfname` question, followed by then the `cattype` question.
 These functions, `askfname` and `cattype`, lets call them "QuestionViews".
 Each one decides whether it needs to be asked, and then provides the user interface for asking the question.
 The function `ask` binds together "QuestionView" functions such as these.
 This way, we can write interviews by describing their steps in what I hope is a natural-feeling syntax. [^Either]

-[^Either]: If you are familiar with the Either monad, `ask` and the `QuestionView`s basically work like the Either monad.
+[^Either]: If you are familiar with the Either monad, `ask` and the `Interviewer a b` type basically work like the Either monad.

 Now we've got everything we need for a simple guided interview running in the browser.
 We'll ask a series of questions to the user and present them with the results.
 From there, other parts of an application can do something else with that collected data.